Skip to main content

 2. TestDino (Settings → Single Sign-On): the IdP address, signing material, and policy.

-The link is your slug (lowercase letters, digits, and hyphens, such as acme).
+The link is your organization key (lowercase letters, digits, and hyphens, such as acme).
+Pick it first and use the exact same value on both sides.
 TestDino builds every URL from it.

-The callback or ACS URL you register in your IdP must match the slug saved in TestDino, with no trailing slash and no typos.
+The callback or ACS URL you register in your IdP must match the organization key saved in TestDino, with no trailing slash and no typos.
 A mismatch is the most common reason sign-in fails.
-Pick the slug first, then use it on both sides.
+Pick the key first, then use it on both sides.

 Configure SSO